axetroy/vscode-npm-import-package-version/README.md

 # vscode-npm-import-package-version

-An extension to show npm package's version in you code.
+An extension to show the npm package's version in your code.

 ## Features